cea-hpc/mpc/doc/src/contribute/contribute_pipeline.rst

 To keep a high level of code quality in the mainline branch, Gitlab is configured to rely on CI/CD pipelines (Continuous Integration/Continuous Development).
 The main objective is to avoid code regression and improve the time-to-merge for new features.
 A pipeline is a set of tasks (in-order) to be run (under a given configuration).
 Each task will return a status (success, fail, warn).
 It will display a badge (green, yellow, red) depending on that status, the main objective being to keep an "all-green" pipeline at any time.
 Now considering MPC, a pipeline can run in different scenarios:

-* If a new commit is pushed to a branch belonging to the mainline set (= master, devel and, currently, pt\_devel), a pipeline is automatically run to assess the code quality.
+* If a new commit is pushed to the `devel` branch, a pipeline is automatically run to assess the code quality.

 * If a new merge-request is opened/updated, a pipeline is run on the head of this merge-request in a "detached" mode (such label can be seen in the pipeline UI) (not relevant to explain here why).
 Each time a new commit is pushed to the merge request, a new pipeline is triggered.